Alternate Spellings of Surname: Koser, Kosier, Kozier, Krosier

-Assigned in February to the Provisional Division of the 2nd Brigade, Army of the Shenandoah in February, the men of the 47th moved, via Winchester and Kernstown, back to Washington, D.C. where, on 19 April, they were again responsible for helping to defend the nation’s capital – this time following the assassination of President Abraham Lincoln.
+Assigned to the Provisional Division of the 2nd Brigade, Army of the Shenandoah in February, the men of the 47th moved, via Winchester and Kernstown, back to Washington, D.C. where, on 19 April, they were again responsible for helping to defend the nation’s capital—this time following the assassination of President Abraham Lincoln.
 Encamped near Fort Stevens, they received new uniforms and were resupplied.

 Captain Levi Stuber of Company I was promoted to the rank of Major with the regiment’s central staff during this time.
-On 1-2 Jun 1865, 1st Lieutenant George W. Kosier was promoted to the rank of Captain and leadership of Company D prior to the mustering out of Major George Stroop, who had completed his term of service; 2nd Lieutenant George W. Clay was promoted to the rank of 1st Lieutenant.
+On 1-2 Jun 1865, First Lieutenant George W. Kosier was promoted to the rank of Captain and leadership of Company D prior to the mustering out of Major George Stroop, who had completed his term of service; Second Lieutenant George W. Clay was promoted to the rank of First Lieutenant.

 Following a stormy voyage home, the 47th Pennsylvania disembarked in New York City.
 The weary men were then shipped to Philadelphia by train where, at Camp Cadwalader on 9 January 1866, the 47th Pennsylvania Veteran Volunteers were officially given their discharge papers.

 Return to Civilian Life—George W. Kosier

 Sometime in the mid-1860s, George W. Kosier wed Candace Brooks Chellis.
 A native of Goshen, New Hampshire, Candace (Chellis) Kosier was born on 3 November 1834.
 Their first daughter, Lillian A. Kosier, was born in Illinois in September 1864, according to the 1900 federal census.